Decoded: What Does It Mean When Your Dog Barks?

 While there are some breeds that don’t bark, collectively speaking, barking is the signature sound of our canine companions.
 Dogs vary in their barks, from high-pitched wailing to assertive “get back” warning barks.
 A bark can be a cute way your pet gets attention or it can be the cause of problems with your neighbor.
 So, why does your dog bark, you may wonder?

-- The rapid-fire bark – This continuous bark alerts the pack to gather together.
+This continuous bark alerts the pack to gather together.
 Usually, the tone is a medium pitch, but the barking is steady and fast.
 It’s like a call to action with other dogs (and you) to join together.

-- Lengthy, excessive bark – This bark verges on howling and moaning.
-This bark is the tale-tell sign of loneliness and is the calling card of a dog who has separation anxiety, or spends too many hours alone and bored.
+This bark verges on howling and moaning.
+This bark is the tale-tell sign of loneliness and is the calling card of a dog who has separation anxiety or spends too many hours alone and bored.

-- Howdy bark – This is a greeting bark whose pitch is between medium and high.
+This is a greeting bark whose pitch is between medium and high.
 It’s a one or two bark sequence that greets you or other familiar members of the pack.

-- Stop it bark – A single, distinct bark at a lower tone is a sign that your pet is unhappy with whatever is occuring.
+A single, distinct bark at a lower tone is a sign that your pet is unhappy with whatever is occuring.
 It is a warning sign to stop.

-- Happy bark – When your dog is excited you are home, or is having fun at the dog park, this high-toned, single bark is responsive.
+When your dog is excited you are home, or is having fun at the dog park, this high-toned, single bark is responsive.
 Usually they are signaling their pleasure in play or when they see you.

-- Ruff-and-rumble bark – This low pitched, ruff-ruff bark is an invitation to play.
+This low pitched, ruff-ruff bark is an invitation to play.
 This occurs when dogs are together in a playful environment (doggie daycare or park) or a situation where everyone is relaxed.

-- I might bite bark – A low-pitched grumble, accompanied by growls, are the distinct signature of aggression.
+A low-pitched grumble, accompanied by growls, are the distinct signature of aggression.
 Your dog may be warning someone that they might bite.

-When a Dog Bark Is a Bother
+When a Bark Is a Bother

 Because there are so many things that your dog may tell you through their barks, it’s understandable why dogs bark as much as they do.
 They seemingly attempt to understand us and our speech, and the only way they can signal their needs and feelings is through these sounds.
 Unfortunately, dog barking can venture into problems.